privacyguides/privacyguides.org/docs/os/android-overview.md

 ### Global Toggles

 Modern Android devices have global toggles for disabling Bluetooth and location services.
 Android 12 introduced toggles for the camera and microphone.
 When not in use, we recommend disabling these features.
-Apps cannot use disabled features (even if granted individual permission) until re-enabled.
+Apps cannot use disabled features (even if granted individual permissions) until re-enabled.

 ## Google Services

-If you are using a device with Google services, either your stock operating system or an operating system that safely sandboxes Google Play Services like GrapheneOS, there are a number of additional changes you can make to improve your privacy.
+If you are using a device with Google services—whether with the stock operating system or an operating system that safely sandboxes Google Play Services like GrapheneOS—there are a number of additional changes you can make to improve your privacy.
 We still recommend avoiding Google services entirely, or limiting Google Play services to a specific user/work profile by combining a device controller like *Shelter* with GrapheneOS's Sandboxed Google Play.

 ### Advanced Protection Program